libretro/docs/docs/compilation/windowsXP.md

 ## Environment configuration

-To compile RetroArch targetting Windows XP or later, we will use Microsoft Visual Studio 2010.
+To compile RetroArch targeting Windows XP or later, we will use Microsoft Visual Studio 2010.

 This guide assumes the host OS is Windows XP.